Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 - Archiver Handler Microservice

 **Below** is a detailed description of the components that make up the architecture.

-### Web App

-//TBA - Joel

-Describe how the SPA communicates with the B2C AD to provide different levels of permissions.

 ### API Management